-There are no commercial hotels at Gasa Tsachu for tourists.
-Bhutanese who visit Gasa Tsachu either stay near hot springs pitching their private tents or in guesthouse rooms.
+There are no commercial hotels at Gasa hot springs for tourists.
+Bhutanese who visit Gasa Tsachu either stay near hot springs pitching their private tents or in guesthouse rooms of Gasa Dzongkhag Administration.
 There are 4 guesthouses.

 Single rooms that can accommodate 5-6 people cost Nu.200 per night.
 Double rooms with attached indoor toilets cost Nu.500 per night.

 All rooms have electricity connections that can meet your cooking purposes.
 Therefore, I am of the view that taking of LPG cylinders and stoves aren’t necessary if you’re with your rice cooker and curry cooker.

 All rooms have wooden flooring.
 So it isn’t as cold as you think would be at a place of 3000m.
 However, you need to take your own carpets and mattresses as guesthouse don’t provide them.

 You can either go to hot springs from guesthouse room by walking or driving.
 I have seen many people walking as the distance is just about 300m.
 In case of old people and people who nauseate after remaining in hot spring water for quite a while, driving would be better.

 Gasa Hot springs & other Facilities